KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_4_staging,_committing,_and_pushing_to_github.md

 6. This time,  type `git add -A`, to add all files you have modified since the last commit to the staging area.

     {% hint style='danger' %}
-The capitalization of the `A` is important in this step.  a lowercase -a is not a command that Git recognizes by itself.
+The capitalization of the `A` is important in this step.
+A lowercase -a is not a command that Git recognizes by itself.
     {% endhint %}

 7. Double check yourself that everything is staged by typing `git status`.